 Frank Niepold is currently the Climate Education Coordinator at NOAA's Climate Program Office and co-chair of the Climate Education Interagency Working Group at the US Climate Change Science Program.
 At NOAA, he develops and implements NOAA's Climate goal education and outreach efforts.
-He is a co-managing author of the 2009 USGCRP released Climate Literacy: The Essential Principles of Climate Science, a collaborative effort of NOAA, NSF, NASA, AAAS Project 2061, CIRES, the American Meteorological Society, and various members from both the science and education community to define climate literacy in the United States.
-He received his MSEd in Earth Space Science Education (2006) from John's Hopkins University with areas of concentration in Earth Observing Systems, Scientist/Teacher/Student Collaboration and Earth Systems science education focused on climate.
+He is a co-managing author of the 2009 USGCRP-released Climate Literacy: The Essential Principles of Climate Science, a collaborative effort of NOAA, NSF, NASA, AAAS Project 2061, CIRES, the American Meteorological Society, and various members from both the science and education community to define climate literacy in the United States.
+He received his MSEd in Earth Space Science Education (2006) from Johns Hopkins University with areas of concentration in Earth Observing Systems, Scientist/Teacher/Student Collaboration, and Earth Systems science education focused on climate.

-Anne Gold - CIRES, University of Colorado, Boulder (co-Chair)
+CIRES, University of Colorado, Boulder (CLEAN PI)

 Rebecca Anderson has been a member of the CLEAN Network since its inception in 2008.
 Rebecca manages ACE's Education Program including the online climate education resource, Our Climate Future, and the ACE Teacher Network.
 Rebecca holds a BA in Geoscience from Williams College and an MS in Geological Sciences from the University of Colorado at Boulder where her research focused on ice caps on Baffin Island in the Canadian Arctic.
 She has also worked as an interpretive ranger for the National Park Service and as an ice core technician on the West Antarctic Ice Sheet Ice Core Drilling Project.

 Kristen Poppleton has been a member of the CLEAN network since 2010.
-Kristen directs Climate Generation: A Will Steger Legacy's education program.
+Kristen is the Director of Programs at Climate Generation: A Will Steger Legacy.
 Climate Generation empowers individuals and their communities to engage in solutions to climate change.
-Kristen holds a BA in Biology and Hispanic Studies from St. Olaf College, a Med in Environmental Education and a MS in Conservation Biology from the University of Minnesota where she researched climate change education and communication.
+Kristen holds a BA in Biology and Hispanic Studies from St. Olaf College, a Med in Environmental Education, and a MS in Conservation Biology from the University of Minnesota where she researched climate change education and communication.